The health of business partner relationships can make or break a business.

 Healthy business partner relationships are set up from the beginning.
 They evolve from making the right partnership choices and aligning, vision, values, skills, and expectations.

-This doesn’t mean there will never be arguments - those are bound to happen sometime!
+This doesn’t mean there will never be arguments – those are bound to happen sometimes!
 The point is that a solid partnership doesn’t allow an argument to derail the success of your company.